 I wasn't really sure what to expect from this movie but since there was a really interesting cast involved, I was quite eager to check it out.
 Well, I must admit that, even though I initially had some doubts, it turned out to be a really strong story.
 Indeed, the tale of this black man growing up in the cotton fields who then served various American presidents for more than 30 years was actually quite fascinating and it gave a really different look on how a black man could behave in a rather opressive society just to be able to have a decent life.
 Unfortunately, they made the mistake of also including the various struggles in his private life but, not only it was completely made up for this movie, it just didn't work really well, especially everything involving his older son.
 Indeed, it greatly undermined the main character but it also gave a rather generic and predictable view on the Civil Rights movement without mentioning the fact that the guy somehow managed to be involved in every single major events occurring at the time.
 As a result, it seemed that the makers were not sure how we should perceive the main character.
 Should we feel sorry for him?
 Should we admire him?
 Should we think he was a coward?
-I believe that, if they had removef his son's quest for equal rights and focusing only on this butler, it would have been much more powerful.
+I believe that, if they had removef his son's quest for equal rights and if they would have focused only on this butler, it would have been much more interesting and powerful.
 Anyway, in spite of its flaws, it was still a pretty good historical drama and it is definitely worth a look, especially if you like the genre.